Tonzera10/labecommerce-backend/README.md

 # **Projeto Labecommerce**

-Esta é a Labecommerce, uma API criada como teste utilizando Express.
-Nela podemos encontrar, criar ou deletar novos usuários, produtos ou compras.
+É o primeiro projeto do back-end, onde praticamos toda a base de criação de uma API vinculada a um banco de dados real.

 ## Índice
 - <a href="#-funcionalidades">Funcionalidades do Projeto</a>
 - <a href="#-layout">Layout</a>
 - <a href="#-demonstracao">Demonstração</a>
 - <a href="#-rodar">Como rodar esse projeto?</a>
-- <a href="#-tecnologias-utilizadas">Tecnologias Utilizadas</a>
+- <a href="#-conteúdos abordados">Conteúdos abordados</a>
 - <a href="#-autor">Autor</a>
 - <a href="#-proximos-passos">Próximos passos</a>